|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Marc Stier, Associate Director

 The Intellectual Heritage Program is a writing-intensive two-course sequence required as part of the University Core curriculum.
-Through encounters with some of the rich, complex, and historically significant texts that have shaped the culture we know in the
+Through encounters with some of the rich, complex, and historically significant texts that have shaped the culture we know in the United States today, students build reading, writing, and speaking skills and intellectual curiosity and engagement.
+Students become familiar with some of the key concepts and moments in Western and other intellectual traditions.

 Intellectual Heritage is required of all entering undergraduate students.
 Satisfactory completion of the Core Composition requirement is prerequisite to IH X051.
 IH X051 is prerequisite to IH X052.
 Honors sections are offered as IH X091 and X092, respectively.